 Upcoming Law Related Events

 Visit the Handshake Calendar to keep an eye out for all upcoming law school related events.
 Be sure to sign up for the law listserv through Handshake!
-Sign up to receive the Law Listserv through your Handshake account- located under Career Interests/Career Cluster Emails section.
+Sign up to receive the Law Listserv through your Handshake account- located under the Career Interests/Career Cluster Emails section.

 Contact Us for Assistance

-Susanne Mahoney Filback, CDO pre-law advisor, is available to assist you throughout your time at Pomona and beyond as you consider whether law school is for you and to assist you in the law school application process.
+Susanne Mahoney Filback, the CDO pre-law advisor, is available to assist you throughout your time at Pomona and beyond as you consider whether law school is for you and to assist you in the law school application process.

 There are numerous websites available to research all aspects of the law process, including advice about the application process, information regarding individual law schools, financial aid resources, and various LSAT preparation information.
 The following sites will provide you with a good start.

 The Law School Admissions Council (LSAC) - The Law School Admission Council is a non-profit organization that provides an array of services and information, including administering the LSAT.